Washington Nationals: Post–World Series decline (2020–2025)

+Under new management (2026–present)

 In September 2025, the Nationals hired former Boston Red Sox senior vice president and assistant general manager Paul Toboni as president of baseball operations.
 Toboni subsequently led organization-wide staff changes focused on strengthening scouting, player development, and analytics to revitalize the rebuild.
 On October 31, 2025, the team announced that it had hired Blake Butera as its next manager.

+Under Toboni and Butera, the Nationals embarked on an aggressive overhaul of the organization at virtually every level.
+Butera, already MLB's youngest manager in over half a century at age 33, assembled one of the youngest coaching staffs in recent MLB history.
+Stating at his introductory press conference that he would not prioritize MLB experience, Butera hired many of his new coaches from backgrounds in player development, including coaches from performance labs such as Driveline Baseball and collegiate programs, as well as minor league managers.
+Similarly, Toboni filled out his front office principally with fellow executives in their 30s and 40s, creating MLB's youngest front office.

+The Nationals redrew their organizational chart, hiring Kansas City Royals executive Jason Sinnarajah to be Toboni's counterpart as president of business operations and hiring Anirudh Kilambi as general manager and Toboni's second-in-command, thereby separating the positions of Nationals president of baseball operations and general manager for the first time in over a decade, after Mike Rizzo had held both titles from 2013 to 2025.
+The player development hierarchy also saw significant changes, with upper- and lower-level coordinators hired under directors to align Washington's developmental approach.

 Uniforms

 2005–2008: Original uniforms

 The Nationals' original home uniforms contained the team name and numbers in red with gold bevels and navy trim, and were paired with the all-red "curly W" cap.
 The road uniforms contained the city name and numbers in navy with gold bevels and red trim, and were paired with the all-navy "curly W" cap.
 The front letters of both uniforms formed a distinct bridge-like shape.
 This set was joined the following season by a red alternate uniform, which featured the interlocking "DC" in white with gold bevels and navy trim, as well as numbers in navy with gold bevels and white trim.
 The red alternates were paired with the all-red "DC" cap.

 The Nationals sported two different sleeve patches with this set.
 In their inaugural season, the patch featured gold accents, the full team name and two gold stars on the outer navy circle, and the interlocking "DC" on the inner red circle.
 The patch was tweaked the following season, eliminating the team name in favor of nine gold stars and relegating red to trim color.

 Ryan Zimmerman (left) in the original home uniform; Emilio Bonifácio (center) in the original road uniform; Nick Johnson (right) in the original alternate red uniform.